What to watch for after a hospital stay or illness

 What you're watching for in those first weeks is whether they're recovering toward their baseline or moving in a different direction.
 Sometimes people come home exactly like they were before they got sick.
 Sometimes they come home different.
 Your job is to notice which one is happening, because the difference matters for everything that comes next.

 Many people come home from the hospital with temporary cognitive changes.
 Some confusion, some difficulty focusing, some memory issues, some disorientation about time.
 This often gets labeled as delirium, and it can resolve on its own as the person recovers, gets back to their normal routine, sleeps normally again, and their body stabilizes.
 But it doesn't always resolve.
 Sometimes what looks like temporary delirium actually signals something that's going to stick around.
-And that's the hard thing to figure out in the early weeks: Is this temporary and part of normal recovery, or is this something different?
+That's the hard thing to figure out in the early weeks: is this temporary and part of normal recovery, or is this something different?

-Delirium Versus Baseline
+Delirium Versus a New Baseline

 Delirium is a specific medical term that means an acute state of confusion, disorientation, and sometimes agitation or lethargy.
 It usually comes on fairly suddenly and often fluctuates throughout the day.
 Someone might be clear in the morning and confused in the evening.
 They might be oriented sometimes and not other times.
 In a hospital setting, delirium is common and usually considered temporary.
+According to research cited by the CDC, hospital delirium affects up to 50% of older adults after surgery and up to 30% of older medical patients.

 The best thing you can do is write things down.
 Write down what they're able to do.
 Can they remember why they went to the hospital?
 Can they remember what day it is?
 Can they manage getting to the bathroom on their own?
 Can they take their medications without reminding?
 Can they hold a conversation about something other than their health?
 These observations become your baseline for the recovery period.